Seasonal Snapshot: Morel Mushroom Season

 Each year across British Columbia, Washington State, Oregon, Montana and Northern California, morel mushrooms grow in abundance in areas of forest that have experienced a wildfire.
 There are various schools of thought as to exactly how and why the forest fires provide the perfect environment for these mushrooms to grow, but it’s commonly agreed that both the removal of underbrush from the forest floor and the chemical changes that the soil experiences from the intense heat of the fire and the addition of organic material from burned trees and root systems allows the mycelium (the underground vegetative network of silk-like threads from which the mushrooms grow) to thrive and produce the fruiting bodies that we see above ground.
 In the cross-sectional picture below, you can see the white mycelium “flushing”, producing the “fruiting body” which is the mushroom:

 Now that we know where morel mushrooms grow, how do they make it to our plates?
 Foraging for morels is perhaps one of the most exciting and rewarding summer activity for anyone that enjoys hiking or spending time outdoors.
 We work with local people in each area that these mushrooms grow every year, and people travel from all over North America to take part in the harvest.
 It is also one of the hardest and most physically demanding jobs out there; spending an entire day hiking through the backcountry in remote areas of forest looking for an area with the perfect combination of tree type, soil type, elevation, moisture content in the ground and the extent to which the ground was burned.
 In order to find a patch of morels, each of these factors play an important role.
-Once you’ve found the right area (and often hiked many kilometers in the process), your harvest can begin!
+Once you’ve found the right area (and often hiked many kilometres in the process), your harvest can begin!

 Many people will use a pack frame with baskets to carry their harvest, and the most experienced foragers will tell you that this is a must in order to be able to make it back to your vehicle without damaging the mushrooms.
 In a typical day, a person foraging for morels will spend most of their time either “hiking in” or “packing out”, the actual time spent picking the mushrooms is a relatively small part of the day.
 The next time you’re enjoying a nice morel linguini or a morel mushroom soup, spare a thought for the brave and adventurous person who spend hours hiking in the wilderness hunting for these incredible ingredients!